best stretches for joint pain

 Neck and Shoulder Tension

-Neck pain can be such a buzzkill.
-This simple stretch is my go-to when my neck feels stiff and sore.
+Neck pain can be a major buzzkill.
+This simple stretch helps relieve stiffness fast.

 How to do it:

-1. Sit or stand upright with your shoulders relaxed.
+1. Sit or stand upright with shoulders relaxed.

-2. Gently tilt your head toward one shoulder, holding the stretch for 10 seconds.
+2. Gently tilt your head toward one shoulder, holding for 10 seconds.

 3. Repeat on the other side.